On July 1, there are Canada Day festivities throughout the Lower Mainland including at Waterfront Park near Lonsdale Quay in North Vancouver.

 The festivities at Waterfront Park are put on by the Rotary Club of Lions Gate.
 The event is free, but funds raised through the sale of hot dogs and vendor fees go towards charitable projects on the North Shore.
 Buy lots of hot dogs at the Rotary booth and feel good supporting the community!

-Click North Vancouver Canada Day Celebrations for more details.
+Click North Vancouver Canada Day Celebrations for more details about the event.

 Other North Shore July 1st Events